 What happens if you need to see a doctor?

-Due to the diversity of health care providers there is a personal freedom of choice when seeking care according to the patient’s needs and ability to pay.
-In general, the role of family doctor is not so clear and patients can go directly to any specialist or consultant in his of her private clinic without a referral.
+Due to the diversity of health care providers, there is personal freedom of choice when seeking care according to the patient’s needs and ability to pay.
+In general, the role of family doctor is not so clear and patients can go directly to any specialist or consultant in his or her private clinic without a referral.
 However, the patient will have to pay out of pocket.
-Patients who have health insurance - whether through the national health insurance or a private one - should follow the rules of referral used by their insurance provider to be able to see the consultant or the specialist.
-For example, a school child with diabetes with national health insurance will get a referral from his school doctor to visit the national committee of specialists in his region for the prescription of insulin.
+Patients who have health insurance - whether through national health insurance or a private one - should follow the rules of referral used by their insurance provider to be able to see the consultant or the specialist.
+For example, a school child living with diabetes who has national health insurance will get a referral from his school doctor to visit the national committee of specialists in his region for the prescription of insulin.

 Who decides what medicines a doctors can prescribe?

-Theoretically, the Ministry Of Health - which controls everything related to practicing medicine in Egypt and gives licenses for the medical and pharmaceutical industry - provides a yearly updated drug index of medications present and registered in the Egyptian market.
+Theoretically, the Ministry Of Health, which controls everything related to practicing medicine in Egypt and gives licenses for the medical and pharmaceutical industry, provides a yearly updated drug index of medications present and registered in the Egyptian market.
 However, there are numbers of imported and unregistered drugs in the Egyptian drug index being prescribed and sold to patients.
-Moreover, it’s up to doctors own decision which guidelines to follow or medicines to prescribe.
+Moreover, it’s up to doctors' own decisions on which guidelines to follow or medicines to prescribe.
 In cases of reported mistakes by doctors, there is an ethical committee in the Egyptian medical syndicate (where all the doctors should be registered to get their medical license) that takes over the investigations with the doctor and decides the appropriate discipline.

 Practically, what is it like to live with type 1 diabetes in Egypt?

-Living with type 1 diabetes in Egypt is affected by two main factors: the social and the financial level of people living with diabetes.
 Insulin is available in almost all the pharmacies in Egypt and it is one of the ‘‘Over The Counter“ drugs like most of the drugs in the Egyptian market.
-Some types of mixed insulin are of low price and more affordable for low income people, however the other types of insulin are expensive to afford without a good health insurance coverage.
+Some types of mixed insulin are of low price and more affordable for low-income people, however, the other types of insulin are expensive to afford without good health insurance coverage.

 What about getting admitted to hospital?

-Admission to the hospital takes place either through the Emergency Room (ER) in the case of emergency or accident, or through a referral from a consultant or a specialist from an outpatient clinic or a home visit done by that consultant/specialist.
+Admission to the hospital takes place either through the Emergency Room (ER) in the case of an emergency, through a referral from a specialist at an outpatient clinic, or through a home visit done by that specialist.

 How does diabetes care vary throughout Egypt?

-The best health care centers are present in the big cities and the health care service that people need to pay for is of better quality than the free one.
-In addition, the number of doctors, pharmacies and health care centers in rural areas is less than that in urban areas.
-Recently, centers of excellence for diabetic foot and screening for diabetes complication have been established throughout the country, which is a practice that needs to be generalized.
+The best health care centers are present in the big cities (like Cairo and Alexandria) and the health care service that people need to pay for is of better quality than the free one.
+In addition, the number of doctors, pharmacies, and health care centers in rural areas is less than that in urban areas.
+Recently, some centers of excellence for diabetic foot and screening for diabetes complications have been established throughout the country, which is a practice that needs to be generalized.